cyclus/cyclus.github.com/source/user/find_agents.rst

 Archetype specifications also have a single-string form where the three parts are separated by colons.
 This form is used in places such as in the database and on the command line.
-For example (note the starting colon indicating an empty path):
+For example, to print out the schema for an agent on the command line (note the starting colon indicating an empty path):

 .. code-block:: bash